-Currently, the maximum Federal income tax rate applicable to long-term capital gains is 28%, whereas, the maximum Federal income tax rate for ordinary income is 36% (39.6% in certain cases, e.g., for unmarried individuals and individuals filing joint returns having taxable income over \$250,000).
-In addition to this difference in rates, the distinction between capital gains and losses and ordinary income is relevant for other reasons, including the fact that capital losses are only deductible against capital gains and a limited amount (\$3,000 per year) of ordinary income.
+Currently, the maximum Federal income tax rate applicable to any long-term capital gains that result from a sale of the shares is 20%.
+The maximum Federal income tax rate for ordinary income (as well as short-term capital gains) is 36% (39.6% in certain cases, e.g., for unmarried individuals and individuals filing joint returns having taxable income over \$278,450).
+In addition to these differences in rates, the distinction between capital gains and losses and ordinary income is relevant for other reasons, including the fact that capital losses are only deductible against capital gains and a limited amount (\$3,000 per year) of ordinary income.